rocjs/getroc/docs/QUESTIONS.md

 #### Where can I read more about how Roc works

-We have compiled an overview here on this website.
+We have compiled an overview <a href="/docs/">here</a> on this website.
 Please do check it out.

 #### Will this be abandoned in the near future?